Bamboo Rafting:

 Indigenous Influences & Taino Legends

-While there's limited evidence that the pre-Columbian Taino built large bamboo rafts, bamboo itself was integral to Taino life — for canoes, tools, and structures — and the Maroons later adopted these materials for river crossings.
-Today's rafting tours often invoke the legend of "Miss Martha Brae," a Taino woman who, according to folklore, was forced by Spanish settlers to reveal hidden gold and then used her powers to change the river's course and drown her captors.
+While there’s limited evidence that the pre-Columbian Taino built large bamboo rafts, bamboo itself was integral to Taino life—for canoes, tools and structures—and the Maroons later adopted these materials for river crossings.
+Today’s rafting tours often invoke the legend of “Miss Martha Brae,” a Taino woman who, according to folklore, was forced by Spanish settlers to reveal hidden gold and then used her powers to change the river’s course and drown her captors.
+These kind of stories—woven into tour narrations—connect riders to Jamaica’s earliest inhabitants and their resilience.

-Three miles of calm, emerald water, easily accessible and rich in lore.
+Three miles of calm, emerald water, easily accessible from Montego Bay and Ocho Rios.

 Rio Grande (Portland)

-A longer, more secluded 10 km journey through a verdant valley.
+A longer, more secluded 10 km journey through a verdant valley, where tours often include riverside picnics and limestone foot massages.

 Join the Inner Circle